cwcromwell/doc-templates/README.md

 Here are some reasons to use a template if you're an engineer:

 * Other people have already figured out which documents you should create to meet the minimum requirements of your users.
-You can benefit from community knowledge and save a lot of time.
+You can benefit from that knowledge without investing the same amount of time (years) required for others to learn it.
 * The templates also tell you _what content_ each document should contain, and in some cases explain why.
+* It will be easier.
+(Of course.)
-* You will save a lot of time, because you can outsource the design of your docset and focus on writing the technical details about how your API works.
+* Your docs will get written faster, because you can focus on explaining how your product works.
-* If you follow the simple recipe that I and many others have arrived at, you'll produce documentation that gets the right results:
+* If you follow the simple outline that many others have arrived at, your customers will benefit by:
-   - time saved for your end users, both in learning your tool and in getting tasks completed
+   - time saved, both in learning your product and in getting tasks completed
-   - reduced frustration
+   - greatly reduced frustration
-   - faster and easier adoption of your software
+   - faster and easier adoption

 (These templates can also be helpful in many ways if you're a technical writer, but I'll save that unordered list for another day.)